Differentially Private False Discovery Rate Control: Introduction

-where $R$ denotes the number of rejections (discoveries) made by a procedure and $V$ the number of true null hypotheses that are falsely rejected (false discoveries).
-This notion of type I error rate was introduced in the seminal work of Benjamini and Hochberg \cite{BenjaminiH95}, along with the Benjamini--Hochberg procedure (BHq) that controls the FDR under certain conditions (Algorithm~\ref{algo:originalbh}).
-Our procedure, referred to as PrivateBHq henceforth and with details given in Algorithm \ref{algo:pbh2}, is derived by recognizing the iterative nature of the BHq procedure and making each iteration differentially private.
-Unfortunately, all existing proof strategies for FDR control are invalid for PrivateBHq.
+In this paper, we provide the first differentially private multiple testing procedure.
+The problem of multiple testing arises in many privacy-sensitive applications such as a GWAS, where a large number of single-nucleotide polymorphisms (SNPs) are tested simultaneously for an association with a disease and the hope is to control some error rate for the significant SNPs.
+Perhaps the most popular error rate is the \textit{false discovery rate} (FDR), which, roughly speaking, is the expected fraction of erroneously rejected hypotheses among all rejected hypotheses.
+This notion of type I error rate was introduced in the seminal work of Benjamini and Hochberg \cite{BenjaminiH95}, along with the Benjamini--Hochberg procedure (BHq) that controls the FDR under certain conditions.
+This procedure is detailed in Algorithm~\ref{algo:originalbh}.

+Our interest in privacy-preserving FDR control arose as a group of researchers showed how to use one-way marginals, specifically, allele frequency statistics, together with the DNA of a target individual and allele frequency statistics for the general population, to determine the target's presence or absence in the study~\cite{homer2008resolving}.
+In response, the US National Institutes of Health and the Wellcome Trust changed the access policy to statistics of this type in the studies they fund.
+Although differential privacy has been shown to permit nontrivial estimates of very large numbers of statistical queries~\cite{smallDB,hardt2010multiplicative}, the errors introduced in these techniques are -- and {\em must be}~\cite{BunUV18,dwork2015robust} -- too large for the (typical) setting, where the number of alleles exceeds the square of the number of data subjects.

+Our procedure, which is referred to as PrivateBHq henceforth (Algorithm \ref{algo:pbh2}), is derived by recognizing the iterative nature of the BHq procedure and making each iteration differentially private.
+PrivateBHq provides \textit{unconditional} end-to-end privacy.
+For now, regarding $p$-values as functions of a dataset, our proof of the privacy guarantees of PrivateBHq relies on a new definition of sensitivity that is tailor-made for $p$-values (Definition~\ref{def:multiplicative}).
+Loosely speaking, this definition evaluates how \textit{insensitive} $p$-values are to perturbations of any individual record in the database.
+All computations satisfy the definition for {\em some} choice of the privacy parameters, but not all choices of these parameters yield useful results when we enforce privacy.
+Popular examples of $p$-values are described in terms of these privacy parameters in Section~\ref{sec:privfdr}.

+Another contribution of this paper lies in our proof of the FDR control of PrivateBHq and beyond.
+In short, all existing proof strategies for FDR control are invalid for PrivateBHq.
 Thus, a new technique for proving FDR control is needed.
-To this end, we \begin{enumerate} \item Develop a novel proof of FDR control for a class of multiple testing procedures, including the original (non-private) BHq and many of its variants -- a proof requiring different assumptions than those found in the vast literature on this topic -- and \item Relate the FDR control and power properties of PrivateBHq to the corresponding properties of the non-private version. \end{enumerate}
+To this end, we \begin{enumerate} \item Develop a novel proof of FDR control for a class of multiple testing procedures, including the original (non-private) BHq and many of its variants -- a proof requiring different assumptions than those found in the vast literature on this topic (see Section~\ref{sec:robust}) -- and \item Relate the FDR control and power properties of PrivateBHq to the corresponding properties of the non-private version. \end{enumerate}